gerkovink/gerkovink.github.io/content/pubs/index.md

 ---

 #### Selection of submitted/working papers
-- Towards a standardised evaluation of missing data methods. [pdf](https://www.gerkovink.com/published/[working]%20Towards%20a%20standardized%20evaluation%20of%20multiple%20imputation%20routines.pdf)
 - [with Mingyang Cai and Stef van Buuren] Multiple imputation for individual causal effects.
-- [with Mingyang Cai and Stef van Buuren] Predictive Mean matching based on Canonical Regression Analysis.
-- [with Mingyang Cai] Graphical and numerical diagnostic tools to assess multiple imputation models by posterior predictive checking
 - [with Stef van Buuren] The best prediction can be the worst imputation.
 - [with Hanne Oberman and Stef van Buuren] Missing the Point: Non-Convergence in Iterative Imputation Algorithms.
 - [with Jihane Cherif] On the statistical properties of combining ANOVAs after multiple imputation.
-- [with Jeroen Pannekoek and Stef van Buuren] Predictive ratio matching imputation of nested compositional data with semicontinuous variables.

 ---